gnowledge/gnowledge.github.io/publications.md

 ## ANALYSIS OF GRAPHS IN SCHOOL TEXTBOOKS

-Amit Dhakulkar and Nagarjuna G, "An analysis of graphs in school textbooks" [Download PDF file](assets/19-dhakulkar-nagarjunag.pdf)
+Amit Dhakulkar and Nagarjuna G, "An analysis of graphs in school textbooks".
+[Download PDF file](assets/19-dhakulkar-nagarjunag.pdf)
 <p style="margin-left:10%; margin-right:10%;">We present here an analysis of school textbooks with graphs and  related  activities  as  the  point  of  focus.
 The  sample textbooks that we have considered for the analysis are NCERT textbooks  (from  Grade  5  to  Grade  10,  in  the  subjects  of Science,  Mathematics  and  Social  Sciences).
 A  quantitative analysis  is  done  on  frequency  of  occurrence,  types  and features of the graphs present in the different textbooks.
 We observe that the graphs are under-represented in the school textbooks.
 Considering the importance of the ability to read, construct  and  interpret  graphs  in  science  and  mathematics education we recommend strongly that in the future edition of textbooks graphs should be properly represented.</p>
 **Keywords**: Critical graphicacy, Textbook analysis, Graphs.